MINT: Multiplier-less INTeger Quantization for Energy Efficient Spiking Neural Networks: Acknowledgments

-We thank our reviewers for their valuable feedback.
-This work was supported in part by CoCoSys, a JUMP2.0 center sponsored by DARPA and SRC, Google Research Scholar Award, the National Science Foundation CAREER Award, TII (Abu Dhabi), the DARPA AI Exploration (AIE) program, and the DoE MMICC center SEA-CROGS (Award \#DE-SC0023198). \begin{IEEEbiography}[{ }]{Ruokai Yin} is a Ph.D. student in the Department of Electrical Engineering at Yale University, advised by Prof. Priyadarshini Panda.
-His research interests lie in designing high-performance computer architectures for neural networks.
-Prior to joining Yale, he received his BS-Electrical Engineering degree from the University of Wisconsin-Madison, where he worked with Prof. Joshua San Miguel on computer architectures for stochastic computing. \end{IEEEbiography}
+This work was supported in part by CoCoSys, a JUMP2.0 center sponsored by DARPA and SRC, the National Science Foundation (CAREER Award, Grant \#2312366, Grant \#2318152), TII (Abu Dhabi), and the DoE MMICC center SEA-CROGS (Award \#DE-SC0023198).

-\begin{IEEEbiography}[{ }]{Yuhang Li} received the B.E. in Department of Computer Science and Technology, University of Electronic Science and Technology of China (UESTC) in 2020.
-He was a research assistant at the National University of Singapore and UESTC in 2019 and 2021, respectively.
-Now he is pursuing his Ph.D. degree at Yale University, supervised by Prof. Priyadarshini Panda.
-His research interests include Efficient Deep Learning, Brain-inspired Computing, and Model Compression. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Abhishek Moitra} is pursuing his Ph.D. in the Intelligent Computing Lab at Yale.
-His research works have been published in reputed journals such as IEEE TCAS-1, IEEE TCAD and conferences such as DAC.
-His research interests involve hardware-algorithm co-design and co-exploration for designing robust and energy-efficient hardware architectures for deep learning tasks. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Priyadarshini Panda} is an assistant professor in the electrical engineering department at Yale University, USA.
-She received her B.E. degree in Electrical \& Electronics and Master's degree in Physics from BITS, Pilani, India in 2013 and her Ph.D. in Electrical \& Computer Engineering from Purdue University, USA in 2019.
-She was the recipient of outstanding student award in Physics in 2013.
-In 2017, she interned at Intel Labs, Oregon, USA where she developed large-scale spiking neural network algorithms for benchmarking the Loihi chip.
-She is the recipient of the 2019 Amazon Research Award, 2022 Google Scholar Research Award, and 2022 DARPA Riser Award.
-She has published more than 60 publications in well-recognized venues including, Nature, Nature Communications, and IEEE among others.
-Her research interests include- neuromorphic computing, energy-efficient deep learning, adversarial robustness, and hardware-centric design of robust neural systems. \end{IEEEbiography}